 With more than a million expats estimated to live there, Mexico is far and away the most popular destination for North Americans looking to move abroad.
 But—with so many places to choose from—where in Mexico should you move?
 It’s a very large country, after all.

-Puerto Vallarta: Live by the Sea
+Puerto Vallarta: An Expat Haven By the Sea

 Puerto Vallarta has been an expat haven for over 60 years.
 What was once a small village on Mexico’s Pacific Coast is now a major international resort, with an urban area that runs for nearly 30 miles along the shore of Banderas Bay.
 The entire area—from southern Jalisco up to the bay’s northern point at Punta de Mita, in the state of Nayarit—is referred to as Costa Vallarta.